The Coaching Academy is the world's largest training organisation for coaches.

 Literally, accreditation means the giving of approval or credit by an awarding body.
 There is no one awarding body for coaching qualifications and most companies have their own internal qualification.
 The ones that carry the most weight are those who ask an external academic body to review and approve this internal qualification.
 Unfortunately, many coaching companies do not have external endorsements.

-The Coaching Academy has seven external, professional and academic endorsements and accreditations.
+The Coaching Academy has several external, professional and academic endorsements and accreditations.
 These currently are:

 - Association for Neuro Linguistic Programming (ANLP)